 Can families or troop leaders deposit money into their personal account and then write a check to the troop?

-If your troop is only participating in online sales and is due a refund, River Valleys will process that refund via ACH.
+If your troop is only participating in online orders and is due a refund for troop proceeds earned, Girl Scouts River Valleys will process that refund to the troop bank account via ACH.

 What if we accidentally deposit money into the council’s bank account instead of the troop’s bank account?